-Supply chain bottlenecks are disruptions that slow down your business.
+Bottlenecks in your supply chain can create waves and can have devastating effectives on the health of your business.
 A few common contributing factors to bottlenecks include: poor storage methods, poorly developed operating processes, undefined inventory norms, limited resource networks, inefficient manpower, lack of supply chain transparency, and gaps between demand and supply.
 Engaging a third-party logistics (3PL) provider can assist in eliminating these types of inefficiencies, while also saving the period of time it takes for the production process, energy, and costs caused by bottlenecks.

 The identification and management of these issues require industry expertise as well as a considerable amount of time to read, interpret, and implement more efficient processes.
 This can be a challenging distraction from your core business operations.
 There are five key ways to overcome supply chain bottleneck issues: